thejsway/thejsway/README.md

 ## Published version

-A published version will soon be available on [Leanpub](https://leanpub.com).
+A published version is available on [Leanpub](https://leanpub.com/thejsway) on a pay-as-you-want pricing model.
+If you like what you see so far, your financial contribution to this effort would be much appreciated.

 ## Markdown flavor